 - Glenwood Canyon is home to a thriving wildlife population including bighorn sheep, marmots, raccoons, birds,bears, deer, mountain lions and coyotes

 - The CDOT traffic management facility in the Hanging Lake Tunnels also monitors the conditions in the Wolf Creek Pass Tunnel approximately 200 miles away

 Hanging Lake & World-Class Hiking

 A visit to Hanging Lake requires a bit more planning -- due to overuse and degradation concerns, the U.S. Forest Service and the city of Glenwood Springs have initiated a reservation system that includes a fee caps daily visitors to the lake at 615.
-A $12-per-person permit is required year-round to access the lake, and during the months of May-October, visitors can only access the hike via foot, bike, or shuttle bus.
+A $12-per-person permit is required year-round to access the lake, and during the months of June-October, visitors can only access the hike via foot, bike, or shuttle bus.
 In the off-season, November-April, visitors will be able to drive themselves up.

 The White River National Forest provides endless opportunities for hiking, biking, and exploring.
 Whether you’re looking for a casual half-day hike or a rigorous, day-long experience, you’ll find no shortage of gorgeous, awe-inspiring trails.
 Booth Falls Trail, Jess Weaver Trail, Storm King Mountain Memorial Trail, and Hanging Lake Trail are some of our favorites.